 - Install the VS Code Remote Development Extension Pack.

-- If the remote source files are hosted in WSL, use the Remote - WSL extension.
+- If the remote source files are hosted in WSL, use the WSL extension.

 - If you are connecting to a remote machine with SSH, use the Remote - SSH extension.

-- If the remote source files are hosted in a container (for example, Docker), use the Remote - Containers extension.
+- If the remote source files are hosted in a container (for example, Docker), use the Dev Containers extension.